Quick Start

 ├─ data/

-│ ├─ bundle-storage/ # Per-bundle persistent storage
+│ ├─ bundle-storage/ # Per-app filesystem storage

 │ ├─ exec-workspace/ # Code execution sandboxes